OrlyLiPa/Power-BI-Dashboard/README.md

     - Update data formats and categories
     - Create data hierarchies
 - Step 4 : **Create calculated fields (DAX):**
-    - Creating calculated columns and advanced Measures using (CALCULATE, FILTER, RELATED, SWITCH, ALL/ALLSELECTED, UNION and many more)
+    - Creating calculated columns and advanced Measures using (CALCULATE, FILTER, RELATED, SWITCH, ALL/ALLSELECTED, SUMX, DATEADD and many more)
 - Step 5 : **Data Visualization:**
     - Designed the dashboard based on the audience:
         - **Summary page:** Executive view with high-level KPIs